Guinan, what are you doing here?

-- In Kingdom Hearts 358 Days Over 2, Xion is a clone of Sora made entirely out of memories.
+- In Kingdom Hearts: 358/2 Days, Xion is a clone of Sora made entirely out of memories.

 - The above picture is aptly named "Memory of Alessa", a boss in Silent Hill 3.
 She tries to kill Heather, who is basically her reincarnation, in order to help her avoid the pain and horror of birthing an Eldritch Abomination.

 - In the first 4 .Hack games, scenes from the anime series .hack//Sign can be witnessed by visiting the frequent hangout, Hidden Forbidden Holy Ground, at certain points in the storyline.
 They're described in a similar manner to Living Memory.
 At the end of the game, AI Subaru, AI Tsukasa, and AI Sora will join the party.
 They are noticeably out of place chronologically in their behavior, and players familiar with other aspects of the .Hack Universe will know there's no possible way it's the real versions, who are still alive but simply not playing The World.

 - It can also be seen in the G.U. series with Azure Kite, Balmung, and Orca, who are recreated versions of heroes from the first series integrated into the system to find bugs and glitches.
 They lack personality of the originals, however.

 - In Final Fantasy X, the pyreflies create this sort of effect on the Farplane.